 Astraea sp. snails (often referred to as Astrea snails) range in diameter from about the size of a nickel to almost the size of a quarter.
 These snails will consume film and hair algae on the glass and rocks in your aquarium.

-Lettuce sea slugs, (Elysia crispata), consume hair algae and other semi-complex macroalgae.
+Lettuce sea slugs, (Elysia crispata), consume hair algae and other complex and semi-complex macroalgae.
 However, sea slugs have particular care requirements that make them unsuitable for most reef tanks.
 Please read the full description.

 The Lightning Dove Snail will consume film algae, diatoms, fine hair algae, algal detritus and some species of cyanobacteria in your aquarium.
 They prefer hard surfaces but will spend some time on the sand.